Jplaudir8/OOP-in-Java/Data Structures and Performance/README.md

 | 0 to 30   | college graduate                 |

 From the formula given, we can conclude that in order to reach a higher score (easy-to-read text) the text would require to have few words per sentence and few syllables per words.
 This basically means short sentences and short words, whereas in order to get a lower score, we would just need to have the opposite ratio in our text, many words per sentence and many syllables per word.

+Markov Text Generator Button: this will generate a bunch of sentences based on the data that has been collected from the input.
+The way it works is that based on the frequencies in which consecutive pairs of words have been found, it will generate a model and from here it will predict random text.
+In this way, the generated sentences would have less probabilities of not being semantic.